-Southwest isn’t the only carrier to incentivize its workers as the holidays loom.
-Last week, American Airlines said it was giving flight attendants who work during the holidays a one-time holiday pay premium, the company announced in an internal memo.
-The increased holiday pay comes after American’s own operational meltdown during Halloween weekend, which forced it to cancel thousands of flights partly due to staffing shortages.
+American Airlines is giving flight attendants who work during the holidays a one-time holiday pay premium, the company announced in an internal memo.
+The increased holiday pay comes after an operational meltdown during Halloween weekend, which forced the airline to cancel thousands of flights partly due to staffing shortages.

-Flight attendants for American who work between November 23 to November 29 and December 22 to January 2 will receive a 150% pay premium, according to an internal memo viewed by CNN.
-Those with no absences between November 15 to January 2 will receive an even higher premium of 300% for the hours they work during the peak holiday period.
+Flight attendants who work between Nov.
+23 to Nov.
+29 and Dec.
+22 to Jan 2. will receive a 150% premium, according to an internal memo viewed by CNN.
+Those with no absences between Nov.
+15 to Jan.
+2 will receive an even higher premium of 300% for the hours they work during the peak holiday period.

 “On the schedule front, we’ve ensured that November and December are built to meet customer demand and that they are fully supportable by our staffing,” COO David Seymour said in an internal staff note viewed by CNN.